Jareltey/RangeAnalysis/README.md

-# Homework 5: Context-Sensitive Interprocedural Analysis
+# Range Analysis on Integers using Soot (Java)

-For this homework you will be implementing an interprocedural analysis using [Soot](https://github.com/soot-oss/soot).
+This project features range analysis on integers using the Soot framework in Java.
+By performing static analysis on variables as they change throughout a program, we can collect information about their ranges (minimum and maximum integer values) at different program points without ever executing the program.
+This is informative when there are array indexing operations in the program, since warnings or errors about negative array indexes or array indexing that exceeds the array length can be raised.

 ## Requirements
-The only prerequisite installation for this homework is a JDK between version 8 to 14.
+The only prerequisite installation is a JDK between version 8 to 14.
 This repo has been tested with Java 14, but it may even work with Java 15.
 It will currently *not work* with Java 16 or higher.
 If you have a different default Java version, check out tools such as [jEnv](https://www.jenv.be), which help with switching between different